us4useu/us4r-user-docs/docs/content/2_hardware.md

     _in-probe MUX is not supported!_
     -
         - MAT 2372
+*   - BTB-MEZ-8-VER
+    - BTB-MEZ
+    - VER
+    - 0.1
+    - multi-element probe compatible <br>
+    _[up to 1024-element probes (matrix-array)]_<br>
+    _in-probe MUX is not supported!_
+    -
+        - custom

 :::

+**Probe Adapter Part Number Scheme**

+To ensure clear identification and compatibility, all probe adapters for the us4R™ system follow a standardized coding system:

+- ZZZ(Z)-ZZZ(Z) – Connector Type
+- Y – Number of connectors
+- XXX(XXXXX) – Specific connector pinout

+Connector Type (ZZZ(Z)-ZZZ(Z))
+Defines the mechanical connector type used in the adapter (e.g., QLC-260, DL1-156).

+Number of connectors (Y)
+Indicates how many connectors are implemented in the adapter.

+Pinout Specification (XXX(XXXXX))
+Identifies the detailed pinout configuration or mapping of the adapter, ensuring probe compatibility with the us4R™ system.

+This convention allows users to quickly determine the connector type, number of connectors, and probe compatibility.
+Only adapters that follow this coding scheme and are supplied or approved by us4us® should be used to maintain functional compatibility and safety compliance with IEC 61010-1.

 If you cannot find the adapter that suits your application, it is possible to order a custom probe adapter from the us4us®.
 Please contact